Game server hosting explained

 📋 Latest news about Game server hosting

-Nitrado Selects G-Core Labs to Scale Its IT Infrastructure Internationally - 📅 - Nitrado (server.nitrado.net), an international gaming server hosting (en.wikipedia.org) firm, has turned to G-Core Labs (gcorelabs.com) (crunchbase.com), an international cloud and edge provider, for IT infrastructure solutions.
-Nitrado was able to extend its processing capacity thanks to G-Core Labs' services, ...
+Nitrado Selects G-Core Labs to Scale Its IT Infrastructure Internationally - 📅 - Nitrado (server.nitrado.net), an international gaming server hosting (en.wikipedia.org) firm, has turned to G-Core Labs (gcorelabs.com) , an international cloud and edge provider, for IT infrastructure solutions.
+Nitrado was able to extend its processing capacity thanks to G-Core Labs' services, allowing for the ...

 Game Server Infrastructure Provider Gameye Selects Servers.com - 📅 - Gameye (gameye.com) has chosen hosting provider Servers.com (servers.com) to power online multiplayer games for their customer base worldwide.
 Servers.com is an IaaS hosting platform offering a diversity of bare-metal and cloud computing services.
 Gameye is a technology innovator enabling game studios to deploy game ...